European History - From Prehistory To 19TH Century

 The Roman Republic was headed by two

-consuls.
-Citizens elected them annually.
+consuls, elected by citizens annually.
 In this republic form of government,

 a complex constitution.